Conflict Belligerents: Thirteen Colonies (United States) and Great Britain

-The Battle of Bunker Hill on June 17th, 1775 provided that Thirteen Colonies army and militia could fight against British regular troops.
+The Battle of Bunker Hill on June 17th, 1775 proved that the Thirteen Colonies army and militia could fight against British regular troops.
 While the Thirteen Colonies lost the Battle of Bunker Hill, the British accounted for over 70% of all the casualties from that battle.

-Between 1777 and 1778 the Continental Army spent the winter at Valley Forge, and it's estimated that around 25% of the army died from cold, hunger and disease.
+Between 1777 and 1778, the Continental Army spent the winter at Valley Forge, and it's estimated that around 25% of the army died from cold, hunger or disease.